hengenlab/Sleep_Wake_Scoring/README.md

             the 4 seconds before, during, and after the point that you clicked

         CURSOR:
-        - because you have to click in certain figures it can be annoying to line up your mouse with where you want to inspect
         - clicking figure (spectrogram) will created magenta dashed line across all 3 plots to check alignment.
         - clicking again removes old line and shows new line.